Securities Straight Talk Vol. 2: Out With the Old (Rule 505), In With the New (Rule 504)

 In contrast, Rule 505 exempts an offer and sale of securities up to $5,000,000 in a 12-month period.
 The company may sell to an unlimited number of accredited investors, but only up to 35 non-accredited investors, and is prohibited from general solicitation and advertising.
 Although no specific information is required to be given to accredited investors, the company must provide any non-accredited investors with burdensome disclosure documents similar to those used in a registered offering, such as certified financial statements.

-(Please note, this is not an exhaustive description of these exemptions; check out “Understanding Reg D Exemptions for Raising Capital” for further restrictions and requirements.)
+Please note, this is not an exhaustive description of these exemptions; check out the blog below for further restrictions and requirements.

 Amended Rule 504

 On October 26, 2016, the SEC announced it had adopted final rules to amend Rule 504 and repeal Rule 505.
 The rule also made changes to Rule 147, the intrastate offering exemption.

 The final rules retain the existing Rule 504 framework but increase the offering limit allowed under the 504 exemption to $5,000,000 and impose “bad actor” disqualifications substantially similar to those already found in Rule 506.
 Essentially, the “bad actor” provision eliminates the exemption for any company, including certain related individuals, that has been engaged in fraudulent, deceitful, or criminal acts relating to securities, the SEC, or state securities boards.

 - a company can raise up to $5,000,000 in a 12-month period;